 The Five Step framework

-This talk is about the Five Steps which Jesus showed me to use for deliverance, protection and spiritual warfare.
+Today I will talk about the Five Steps which Jesus showed me to use for deliverance, protection and spiritual warfare.

 Background to the Five Steps